YongHwan2161/cppWebServer3/system-documents/initialization.md

 - Ensures proper permissions are set

 ### 2. Database Files
-- **map.bin**: Node mapping information
+- **map.bin**: vertex mapping information
   - Created if doesn't exist
   - Loaded into CoreMap if exists
-- **data.bin**: Node data storage
+- **data.bin**: vertex data storage
-  - Created with initial nodes if doesn't exist
+  - Created with initial vertexs if doesn't exist
-  - Used to load existing nodes if present
+  - Used to load existing vertexs if present
 - **free_space.bin**: Free space management
   - Created with empty state if doesn't exist
   - Loaded into memory if exists